Lincoln County Court Records

-Deed between Gayle P. Griffith trustee, Donn W. Griffith trustee, The Gayle P. Griffith & Donn W. Griffith Living Trust and The Gayle P. Griffith and Donn W. Griffith Living Trust & Gayle P. Griffith as trustee, Tax Tickets 5695 & 5696 1/5 int.
+Deed between Gayle P. Griffith trustee, Donn W. Griffith trustee, The Gayle P. Griffith and Donn W. Griffith Living Trust and The Gayle P. Griffith and Donn W. Griffith Living Trust and Gayle P. Griffith as trustee, Tax Tickets 5695 and 5696 1/5 int.

 Map to Lora Adkins as of 1-25-2021.